June 7, 2018

 improve scoliosis, scoliosis posture

 If you follow us, you’ve probably seen previous mentions of this girl’s case.
 Her treatment at Scoliosis 3DC® began when she was eleven years old (Risser 0).
-Within 18 months of consistent Chêneau-Gensingen brace wear and Schroth exercise, her scoliosis was declared “resolved.”
+Within 18 months her scoliosis was declared “resolved.”

 fix scoliosis, risser 0, scoliosis

-She has been incredibly compliant, following Dr. Marc’s recommendations exactly since day 1.
-Technically, she no longer has scoliosis (her curve last measured 6º and spinal curves <10º are not considered to be scoliosis).
-When she had outgrown her second GBW and it came time to be measured for a third brace, Dr. Marc decided she could forego bracing, even though she still had considerable growth potential.
+This patient was incredibly compliant, following Dr. Marc’s recommendations exactly since day 1.
+Technically, she no longer has scoliosis (her curve last measured 6º and spinal curves <10º are not considered to be scoliosis) and she is now an adult.
+When she had outgrown her second brace, when it was time to be measured for her third brace, Dr. Marc decided she could forego bracing, even though she still had considerable growth potential.

 Previous blog: Risser Sign